 Samples may be sent at the time of collection or in batches via overnight shipping.
 Frozen samples should be sent on dry ice; paraffin blocks may be sent at room temperature conditions.
-One flash frozen sample will be sent on dry ice to Dr. Smalley's laboratory and the remainder of samples sent to Dr. Sullivan's laboratory.
-If only one frozen sample is available, this will be sent to Dr. Smalley's laboratory.
+One flash frozen sample will be sent on dry ice to Dr. Flaherty's laboratory and the remainder of samples sent to Dr. Flaherty's laboratory.